ChinJY/Project-OpaNoid/Software/Software_readme.md

     -   Copy the motion capture log into Software/project_opanoid/walk_data

--   Movement program on raspberry pi
+-   Controller program on raspberry pi

     -   Save the program into the Raspberry Pi

-    -   Place the control text file into the same folder as the movement program
+    -   Place the movement log file into the same folder as the controller program

-    -   Change path in line "" to that of control text file
+    -   Change path in line "" to that of movement log file

-    -   Run Movement program to play the motions recorded on kinect
+    -   Run the controller program to make OpaNoid move in accordance with the movement log file

 -   ROS package